AmitDasRup123/HateBiasNet/README.md

 @misc{das2024investigating,
-title={Investigating Annotator Bias in Large Language Models for Hate Speech Detection}, author={Amit Das and Zheng Zhang and Fatemeh Jamshidi and Vinija Jain and Aman Chadha and Nilanjana Raychawdhary and Mary Sandage and Lauramarie Pope and Gerry Dozier and Cheryl Seals}, year={2024}, eprint={2406.11109}, archivePrefix={arXiv},
+title={Investigating Annotator Bias in Large Language Models for Hate Speech Detection}, author={Amit Das and Zheng Zhang and Najib Hasan and Souvika Sarkar and Fatemeh Jamshidi and Vinija Jain and Aman Chadha and Nilanjana Raychawdhary and Mary Sandage and Lauramarie Pope and Gerry Dozier and Cheryl Seals}, year={2024}, eprint={2406.11109}, archivePrefix={arXiv},